saikiranambati942/http-keystore-app/README.md

 [`cmd`](https://github.com/saikiranambati942/http-keystore-app/tree/master/cmd "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------

- `cmd` package is the initial point of the application where `server` is the placeholder for server.go(starting point of application)
+ `cmd` package is the initial point of the application where `keystore` is the placeholder for main.go(starting point of application)

  [`internal`](https://github.com/saikiranambati942/http-keystore-app/tree/master/internal "API documentation") package:
 ------------------------------------------------------------------------------------------------------------------------